ddalima/codelab/tutorials/advisor-codelabs/advisor-codelab-04.md

 * Automate the scan of *GKE* clusters in a *GCP Project*

 Positive
-: An overview & use cases of Alcide Kubernetes Advisor. <a href="/codelabs/advisor-codelab-01/index.html" class="btn btn-primary" role="button">Start Codelab</a>
+: An overview & use cases of Alcide Kubernetes Advisor can be found in  <a href="/codelabs/advisor-codelab-01/index.html" class="btn btn-primary" role="button">here</a>

 <img src="img/welcome.svg" alt="Alcide Code-to-production secutiry" width="400"/>